 It often happens that after we’ve beat back the Power of Darkness in every random cowlick, every missing shoe, and every cereal spill involved in the Sunday Morning Scuffle, the ride to church can feel a little tense.
 With shoulders scrunched and that little muscle twitching above my left eye, I look over at my freshly smoothed and scrubbed crew and wonder, “What’s the point, anyway?
-They aren’t going to listen, they don’t really care, they don’t even know what day of the week it is!”
+They aren’t going to listen, the children don’t really care about corporate worship.
+They don’t even know what day of the week it is!”

 And in one sense, I’m right.
 My kids don’t need to indwell the sermon or memorize its three points.
 They need Jesus.
 Taking them to church is a great habit to build, but it won’t change their hearts.
 Only Jesus can do that.

 So why bother?
 Because children are natural imitators.
 They will learn to worship the way we do.
 Let’s face it: my kids are pretty aware of my need for Jesus, and of my husband’s need for Jesus, even more than their own.
 So we show them how this needing-Jesus mama and daddy get their worship on, how they long for the fellowship of other believers, and the encouragement of a good word from Scripture.
 While we let Jesus do the hard work on their heart, we can model what loving Jesus, seeking Jesus, and worshipping Jesus looks like in a community of believers.

 Nine Practical Ways to Invite Your Children into Corporate Worship